pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ### Supply Chain Security Tools - Store integration

-Using Supply Chain Security Tools - Store Integration: To persist the results found by the Prisma Scanner, you can enable the Supply Chain Security Tools - Store integration by appending the fields to the `values.yaml` file.
+When using SCST - Store integration, to persist the results found by the Prisma Scanner, you can enable the SCST - Store integration by appending the fields to the `values.yaml` file.

 The Grype, Snyk, and Prisma Scanner Integrations enable the Metadata Store.
 To prevent conflicts, the configuration values are slightly different based on whether the Grype Scanner Integration is installed or not.
 If Tanzu Application Platform is installed using the Full Profile, the Grype Scanner Integration is installed, unless it is explicitly excluded.

 If the Grype or Snyk Scanner Integration is installed in the same dev-namespace Prisma Scanner is installed: